| Title: | Historical, Relational, and Tail Anomaly-Detection Algorithms |

 Luca Sartore [email protected]

-The function uses Bayesian bootstrap to determine if a data entry is an outlier on not.
+The function uses Bayesian bootstrap to determine if a data entry is an outlier or not.

 a |